Can I fish without my current membership card?

 For trout too small for the leaderboard, we ask that you release her to re-seed Texas bays with more big Trout!

 What if my child catches a tagged red?

-Ages 15 and under are also eligible to win, but they will receive a scholarship in lieu of the truck, along with the boat package.
+All ages (6 and up) are eligible to win in this division, but if they are under driving age at the time of the awards they will receive a $25,000 scholarship in lieu of the truck, along with the boat package.

 If I work for a STAR Tournament sponsor am I eligible to fish?

 Yes.
 Only salaried employees of CCA are ineligible to fish.